 Q: What are your goals personally and for the sport?

-A: For the sport, as head of the USJA, I want to see judo grow and become like it was back in the '60s when three times more people in the U.S. where doing judo.
+A: I want to see judo grow and become like it was back in the '60s when three times more people in the U.S. where doing judo.
 All these other martial arts got to be popular and much more commercial.
 I want to get judo where it should be in this country.
 Personally, I want to continue to improve.
 The ultimate goal in judo is perfection of character and that translates to becoming a fully self-actualized person, who knows and likes himself and contributes to society.

 Q: What other things do you like to do for fun?

 A: I own a 1955 Buick "Highway Patrol" car based on the old TV show starring Broderick Crawford.
 I take it to lots of events, and I've met all kinds of people and done parades.
 Five years ago, I started an event called "10-4 Day" on Oct.
 4 to honor the California Highway Patrol and people in law enforcement, with classic police cars parading down Hollywood Boulevard.
 It's turning into a major event.